AEOStartupsAI Search

 Category Content

 "Best [category] tools in 2026" articles need monthly refresh.
-AI search engines deprioritize anything older than 30 days for these queries.
+AI search engines favor content updated within the last 30 days for these queries, and citation rates fall sharply once a page passes roughly 90 days without an update.

 Do this: Create and maintain a living "Best [Category] Tools" page.
 Update monthly with current pricing and fresh dates.